Fomiller/Go-Coverletter-CLI/README.md

 {{NAME}}
 {{ADDRESS}}
 ```

+## Populating templates from Google Sheets
+Make a copy of this file ```https://docs.google.com/spreadsheets/d/16gT3TQ5BveYpaU56PZkoKfCoQNagb_fRHKd0NAxHmkg/edit?usp=sharing```.
+Make sure to keep the Unique File ID Column.
+This Column can be appended to your templates file name to ensure that each file has a unique file name.

 ## ToDo List
 - [ ] Allow for setting document type on download.
 - [ ] Add descriptions to all commands